GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

   replicas: 3
 ```

-Discover the names of setters in the function config file and declare desired values.
+Declare the name of the setter with the value for which comments need to be created.

 ```yaml
 apiVersion: v1